paul-arthurthiery/ReddiGramBot/README.md

 # ReddiGramBot
-Nifty Telegram bot which sends the post title and media
+Nifty Telegram bot which sends the post title and media when fed a reddit url